stellar-deprecated/horizon/docs/reference/errors/not-acceptable.md

 category: Errors
 ---

 When your client only accepts certain formats of data from Horizon and Horizon cannot fulfill that request, Horizon will return a not_acceptable error.
-This is analogous to the [HTTP 406 Error][codes].
+This is analogous to the [HTTP 406 Error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Response_codes).

 If you are encountering this error, please check to make sure the criteria for content you’ll accept is correct.